Spebby/SistorFixor/README.md

 try my best :)

-The project is inspired by Sebastian Lague's DLS (Digital Logic Sim), though there is not the same focus on accuracy and is more focused on problem solving.
+The project is inspired by Sebastian Lague's DLS (Digital Logic Sim), though there is not the same focus on accuracy and is more focused on problem solving, rather than diagramming and simulating.

 ## Features